sc-ventures/cloudbreak-documentation/docs/blueprints.md

     - ldap.groupObjectClass
     - ldap.groupMemberAttribute
     - ldap.domain

-- Rds properties which were assigned to the cluster:
+- External database properties (when assigning an external database to a cluster):
     - rds.[type].connectionURL - The jdbc url to the RDBMS
     - rds.[type].connectionDriver - In case of Postgres this is org.postgresql.Driver
     - rds.[type].connectionUserName - The user name to the database